Jeffrey John

 Jeffrey Philip Hywel John (born 10 February 1953) is a Church of England priest, who served as the Dean of St Albans from 2004 to 2021.
 He made headlines in 2003 when he was the first person to have openly been in a same-sex relationship to be nominated as a Church of England bishop.
 Owing to the consequent controversy he stepped down.
 In the years since, he has reportedly been considered for at least seven diocesan bishoprics across England, Wales and the Isle of Man.

 Early life and education

 John was born in Tonyrefail in South Wales in 1953.
-He studied at Tonyrefail Grammar and at Hertford College, Oxford, where he gained a first in classics and modern languages in 1975.
+He studied at Tonyrefail Grammar School and Hertford College, Oxford, where he gained a first in classics and modern languages in 1975.
 He subsequently studied theology at St Stephen's House, Oxford, and obtained second-class honours.
 He later undertook a Doctor of Philosophy (DPhil) degree at the University of Oxford, which he completed in 1984 with a doctoral thesis titled "The importance of St Paul and the Pauline Epistles in second century Christian Gnosticism (apart from Marcion)".